 The Bottom Line

 When you advertise on Google, it can go a long way towards helping you get new customers, especially since you can target your ad specifically for people in your area.
-Make sure you have a good understanding of what you stand to earn from a new client coming from a Google ad, so you know whether the price is worth it for your business.

 Don’t forget to sign up for your free $100 credit for Bing Ads when you spend $25.
 It takes time and money to refine your PPC ads, so it pays to try different ads for free and only start with paid ads on Google once you know what works.
 Click here to claim your Bing Ads coupon.